nithinphilips/BBCore/README.md

 ###JavaAsmInfo task
 Creates a Java class with some compile-time information.
 This file can be used in manner similar to the .NET AssemblyInfo file.
-There is no built-in support for using the variables in the generated class.
-You must manually use the properties of the generated class instead of using string literals.
+Since there is no built-in support for using the variables in the generated class, you must manually use the properties of the generated class instead of using string literals.

 Example: